How to Hire a Physical Therapist:

 Screening applicants is an important step in the hiring process, acting as your first introduction to the candidate pool.
 This process will introduce you to a variety of qualified and talented individuals, as well as those who lack certain requirements listed in your job description.

-To help automate the screening process, create two piles; one for the "maybes" and the other for those who meet all your requirements.
+To help automate the screening process, create two piles: one for the "maybes" and the other for those who meet all your requirements.
 You can then start working your way down, starting with the candidates who met all requirements.

-Possible phone or email screening questions for physical therapists:
+Possible questions for physical therapists:

 - How long have you worked as a physical therapist?

-- What qualification do you have?
+- What qualifications do you have?

 - What are your salary expectations?

 Make sure that you keep your ideal candidate persona in mind when you start to recruit a physical therapist.
 Pay special attention to candidates' qualifications, years of experience, and list of skills.
-Ideally, you'll want to have at least ten applicants that meet your candidate persona.
+Ideally, you'll want to have at least ten applicants who meet your candidate persona.

-4. Conduct in-person interviews.
+Conduct an in-person interview.

 Now that you've shortlisted applicants that meet your job descriptions' criteria, invite candidates for a formal interview.
 Interviews are a great way to assess a candidates' work ethic, reliability, personal characteristics, and job expectations.